Back to Writing

 Here's what I did:

 1. Provide Good Context.
-Bad input equals bad output.
-I gave AI tools to retrieve the real documentation and source code to help with factual correctness.
+I gave AI tools to retrieve the real documentation and source code for factual correctness.

 2. Add Your Vision.
 AI can't know what you want people to feel.
-I voice-transcribed my vision, goals, and feelings to get as much of my intuition into context as possible.
+I voice-transcribed my vision, goals, and feelings to get my intuition into context.

 3. Iterate with Taste.
-The text was too small and key features were missing.
-I used my domain knowledge to correct mistakes, add animated callouts, and mold it to my taste.
+The text was small and key features were missing.
+I used domain knowledge to fix errors, add animated callouts, and mold it to my taste.

 4. Sync with Audio.
 AI can't "feel" music.
-I found a track with a major phrase change around 30 seconds in and instructed AI to time a key visual to that exact moment.
+I found a song with a major phrase change at ~30 seconds and timed a key visual to that moment.

-AI is powerful if wielded by someone with expertise and a clear vision.
+AI is powerful when wielded by someone with expertise and a clear vision.

 For a full breakdown of the prompts and process, read the full article here.